Skip to main content

-CBT for Habit Change: How Cognitive Behavioral Therapy Rewires Problem Behaviors
+CBT for Habit Change: How Cognitive Therapy Rewires Behavior

-CBT for Habit Change: How Cognitive Behavioral Therapy Rewires Problem Behaviors
+CBT for Habit Change: How Cognitive Therapy Rewires Behavior

 What Is CBT?

-Cognitive Behavioral Therapy is a structured, evidence-based psychological approach based on a simple but powerful insight: our thoughts, feelings, and behaviors are interconnected.
+Cognitive Behavioral Therapy is a structured, evidence-based psychological approach built on a simple but powerful insight: our thoughts, feelings, and behaviors are interconnected.
 Change one, and you can change the others.

 The model looks like this: